rodzarayai/dsp_at2_13832516/.ipynb_checkpoints/README-checkpoint.md

     * get_currencies_dict: Same than get_currencies_list, this function returns a dictionary of currency codes and their respective names for better user understanding.

 **currency.py:** Contains functions for formatting the conversion rates and results to be displayed in the Streamlit app.
-It also manages utility functions like calculating inverse rates and rounding numbers.

     * round_rate: Rounds an input float to 4 decimal places.

     * reverse_rate: Calculates the inverse of a given exchange rate and rounds it to 4 decimal places.